 But I endorse TRACK 29 as there's been so few post-1970s films with the guts to really, really take it on a limb -- not the quirky Diablo Cody kind of "faux-limb"-- I mean: fifth martini of the morning; the milkman disappeared into your carpet; you need to find your keys because you left something... burning... somewhere; the TV is giving you secret messages; the kind of limb way high on the tree and too flexible to merely break off and fall, that would be too easy.
 It's a limber limb forced to endure a life of constant waving in the breeze, with all the drugs you can get your hands on and a spouse having an affair with Sandra Bernhardt kind of limp, I mean limb, and Theresa Russell rides it like a hurricane.
 The TV really does talk to her, in that background subconscious kind of way only Roeg and Alex Cox have ever got just right.

-To "get" this movie, qualified doctors recommend you take a bunch of acid then when really freaked out, start drinking yourself back to normal, keep drinking for three straight days and then, on the second day of calling in sick from work, put this on while you putter about the house in the morning after not sleeping, with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises you don't know what from.
-Then and only then... maybe.
+To "get" this movie, qualified doctors recommend you take a bunch of acid then, when really freaked out, start drinking yourself back to normal.
+Keep drinking til Monday morning, then call in sick from work,and put this film on while you putter about the house with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises all over your body that you don't remember getting.